microsoft/CsWinRT/README.md

   </Target>
 ```
 # Building

+C#/WinRT currently requires the following packages to build:
+- Visual Studio 16.6 (more specifically, MSBuild 16.6.0 for "net5.0" TFM support)
+- .NET 5 SDK 5.0.100-preview.6.20314.3
+- WinUI 3 3.0.0-preview1.200515.3

+**Note:** As prereleases may make breaking changes before final release, any other combinations above may work but are not supported and will generate a build warning.

-C#/WinRT currently depends on a private prerelease WinUI 3 NuGet, which should be made public around //build.
-C#/WinRT also uses the .NET 5 preview SDK.
-This is public, but there are some related configuration steps.
-The build.cmd script takes care of all this, and is the simplest way to get started building C#/WinRT.
+The build.cmd script takes care of all related configuration steps and is the simplest way to get started building C#/WinRT.
 The build script is intended to be executed from a Visual Studio Developer command prompt.
 It installs prerequisites such as nuget and the .NET 5 SDK, configures the environment to use .NET 5 (creating a global.json if necessary), builds the compiler, and builds and executes the unit tests.

 After a successful command-line build, the cswinrt.sln can be launched from the same command prompt, to inherit the necessary environment.
 By default, the UnitTest and WinUIProjection projections are only generated for Release configurations, where cswinrt.exe can execute in seconds.
 For Debug configurations, projection generation must be turned on with the project property GenerateTestProjection.